queryluke/masseffect-5e-data/data/powers/invasion.md

 to as many as two other targets, each of which must be within <me-distance length="15" /> of the first target.
 A target can be a creature or an object and can be targeted by only one of the swarms.

 A target must make a Constitution saving throw.
-On a failed save, the target takes 1d8 psychic and has disadvantage on attack rolls until the power ends.
+On a failed save, the target takes 1d8 psychic damage and has disadvantage on attack rolls until the power ends.
 A creature affected by the swarm can use its action to make a Constitution check against your power save DC.
 On a success, it breaks free of the swarm.